ucdavis/Rosetta-API-Client-Example-PS/README.md

-## UC Davis Rosetta API PowerShell Demo Code
+## Rosetta API Client Example

-A quick PowerShell project to show you how to access the Rosetta API.
+A quick repository demonstrating how to access the UCD Rosetta API.
+Please contact the Campus Identity team to obtain the required credentials for your API account.